Let's look at the Reverse Osmosis Process and how drinking high-quality, pure water, every day can help our health and save us money.

 Diagram of a Reverse Osmosis System installation under a sink:

-When feasible it is recommended to have the reverse osmosis system installed in the basement for easy maintenance, and filter changes and to not tie up valuable space under the sink.
+When it's feasible, it is recommended to have the reverse osmosis system installed in the basement for easy maintenance, ease of filter changes and not tie up valuable space under the kitchen sink.
 Larger storage tanks can be used when installed in the basement and product tanks can even be hung in the floor joists to help with water pressure to the RO faucet and refrigerator.
-Delivery pumps can also be used to boost the pressure from the storage tank to run water across the basement, operate refrigerators efficiently, and supply higher pressure to multiple locations and RO faucets.
-RO filters are changed every 6-12 months and the RO membrane is changed every 3-7 years depending on water usage and incoming water quality to the RO.
-Filter changes can cost anywhere from $60 to over two hundred dollars depending on the RO system and the type of filters to change.
+Delivery pumps can also installed to boost the pressure from the storage tank to run water across the basement to operate refrigerators efficiently and supply higher pressure to multiple locations and RO faucets.
+RO filters are changed every 6-12 months and the RO membrane is changed every 3-7 years depending on water usage and incoming water quality to the RO system.
+Filter changes can cost anywhere from $60 to over $200 depending on the RO system and the type of filters to change.
 RO membranes generally cost $65 to $120.
-Anyone can change these filters but certain procedures need to be followed when changing RO filters to protect against bacterial cross contamination from our hands that can potentially contaminate the RO system.
+Anyone can change these filters but certain procedures should be followed when changing RO filters to protect against bacterial cross contamination from our hands that can potentially contaminate the RO system and drinking water.
 Periodic sanitizing of the complete RO system is recommended to prevent possible contamination.

 There are three styles of residential reverse osmosis systems: